When and Where to See Santa

 Santa's magic gets a workout this holiday season in Montgomery County, enabling him to be in multiple locations at the same time.
 The following guide will help families locate Mr. Kringle before he embarks on his worldwide tour on Christmas Eve.

 Christmas and trains have been linked in popular culture for decades, making the holiday-themed departures of the Colebrookdale Railroad especially appealing.
 Hop "all aboard" with You-Know-Who for a merry ride from Boyertown to Pottstown.
-Trains run every Saturday and Sunday at 10:30 a.m., 1 and 3 p.m., and daily from December 21 through 23 at 10:30 a.m. and 1 p.m.
+Trains run Friday, Saturday and Sunday with meal options of dinner and brunch.

-Two settings at King of Prussia Mall provide festive backdrops for a Santa encounter: a carousel with plenty of prancing reindeer (near Nordstrom's) and a 45-foot-tall tree with all the trimmings (near Bloomingdale's).
+Two settings at King of Prussia Mall provide festive backdrops for a Santa encounter: a carousel with plenty of prancing reindeer (near Bloomingdale's) and a 45-foot-tall tree with all the trimmings (near Nordstrom's).
 To avoid any lines, reservations can be booked for 10-minute sessions with Mr. Kringle, with the $10 price offsetting the cost of picture packages.
 Our blogger got some 1:1 time with Santa, here.

 At Montgomery Mall, the holiday's jolliest elf takes his seat from 10 a.m. to 9 p.m. on Mondays through Saturdays and 11 a.m. to 6 p.m. on Sundays (with occasional breaks for reindeer-feeding).
 He can be found in the mall's elevator court, but the quickest way to find him is by following the sound of his booming "ho-ho-ho" echoing amid the crowds.